2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 2 Days in Dublin: Top Tips for Visiting Dublin

-If you’re going abroad for the first time, Dublin (and the rest of Ireland) is one of the best Western European cities to introduce you to international travel.
+If you’re going abroad for the first time, Dublin (and the rest of Ireland) is one of the best places to introduce you to international travel.

 When to Visit Dublin